SLMT/rust-snake/README.md

 > cargo build
 ```

-The executable binary will appear in `target/debug`, called `rust-snake.exe`.
+The executable binary will appear in `target/debug`, called `rust-snake`.

 ## Game Controls & Rules